Onyechevinli/bika-ride/cmagi0s0u000008l4etjj7zv8.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746775810765/d0a1c8d0-ade5-49a8-b939-e804cb5c4393.jpeg align="left")

-**Conclusion**

-Congratulations!
-You have successfully created, modified, and destroyed Azure resources using Terraform.
+**We** have successfully created, modified, and destroyed Azure resources using Terraform.
 By following this guide, you have also learned how to manage your Terraform configurations using GitHub.
 This foundational knowledge will help you as you continue to explore the power of Infrastructure as Code with Terraform on Azure.